gabrielabiah/requirement-analysis/README.md

 - Validating and verifying requirements with stakeholders

 In summary, Requirement Analysis ensures that software development begins with a deep understanding of user needs and business goals, setting the stage for delivering valuable, usable, and reliable solutions.

+---

+## ⭐ Why is Requirement Analysis Important?

+Requirement Analysis is a foundational step in the Software Development Lifecycle (SDLC) that significantly influences the success of any software project.
+Here are three key reasons why it is critical:

+### 1. Prevents Misunderstandings and Scope Creep
+By clearly defining what the software should and should not do, requirement analysis ensures all stakeholders have a shared understanding.
+This reduces the chances of miscommunication and helps prevent scope creep, which can lead to delays and budget overruns.

+### 2. Improves Design and Development Efficiency
+Well-documented requirements act as a blueprint for the design and development phases.
+Developers can write better-structured code and architects can create more effective system designs when they have a clear set of expectations to follow.

+### 3. Enables Better Testing and Validation
+Requirements provide a solid basis for creating test cases.
+When requirements are specific and measurable, it becomes easier to verify if the final product meets the intended goals, which helps improve quality and reliability.

+In summary, requirement analysis helps align the development process with business objectives, minimizes risks, and increases the likelihood of delivering a successful product.